yobleck/gtav_radio/README.md

     - aHR0cHM6Ly9tZWdhLm56L2ZpbGUvckpNSGdZclQjLUtyOEJKbkV1NGd6cXh6YUdVUnRSNF96RlNWMTctY1hWRWNYNHhCTFNJTQ==
   - To run open terminal and type cd "file/path/to/gtav_radio-master"
   - Then type python gtav_radio.py

+  - self radio songs are placed in ./audio_files/SELF RADIO/songs
+  - these instructions assume some basic familiarity with the command line.
   - (standalone version with no dependencies to come)
-  - self radio songs are placed in ./audio_files/SELF RADIO/songs

  ## Controls
   - "esc" to quit program